 Our team developed a new uniform collection that expands beyond the iconic sashes and vests to introduce three concepts designed to function as a coordinating system.

-The launch phase was an immersive inquiry to understand the legacy and history of the Girl Scout's uniform.
-While it remained an intact expression of courage, confidence, and character, we tracked the uniform's evolving relationship to current styles and trends.
+The students approached the launch phase as an immersive inquiry in order to understand the legacy and history of the Girl Scout's uniform.

-From the 1980s forward, uniform styles diverged from fashion trends that were current at the time.
+Our research revealed that, from the 1980s forward, uniform styles diverged from fashion trends that were current at the time.